psons/tlog/README.md

 d - build a comparator to detect if a story is already in the backlog before adding.
  - keep it simple for now, just compare the self.top ignoring
-	- the leader and trailing whitespace d - don't add tasks that are already in the journal
+	- the leader and trailing whitespace x - Item get title and tile hash d - don't add tasks that are already in the journal
  - process the journal first.
  - for now ignore incoming, favoring support for edits in the journal.
 	- later support change detection via a hash attribute
 		- or define a way to merge stories.
+		Stories need to be built into Document objects, then merge the story backlog into the journal backlog d - remake the testuser1.ta with the stories renames .txt to .md.

 # Project notes